SteffQing/koopaa-dapp/DEVLOG.md

 ### 24/05/2025
 - Ajo Group
-    - Review ajo group to disable top up button when contribution time is yet to arrive
+    - Review ajo group to disable top up button when contribution time is yet to arrive: Done
     - Review the info card with designer: Done
     - Fix the Members Avatar in ajo group, shows 2 instead of 3: Done
-    - * Next saving date, if reached, is when user can top up

 - Ajo Group Participants
     - Let Next for participants be handled correctly